ANNE VACHELL (1542-1612+)

 MARY de VERE (1554-June 24, 1624)

 Mary de Vere was the daughter of John de Vere, 16th earl of Oxford (1512-August 3, 1562) and his second wife, Margery Golding (1525-December 2, 1568).
-She was sworn in as a maid of honor in January 1573/4 and she was soon after reported to be planning to marry “Lord Garrat,” probably a member of the Fitzgerald family, but by July 1577, she was being courted by Peregrine Bertie (October 12, 1555-June 25, 1601).
+She was sworn in as a maid of honor in January 1573/4.
+Soon after, she was reported to be planning to marry “Lord Garrat.”
+This was probably Gerald Fitzgerald (1559-1580), Lord Offaly, son of the 11th earl of Kildare.
+By July 1577, Mary was being courted by Peregrine Bertie (October 12, 1555-June 25, 1601).
 Both families objected to the match, but by December Bertie’s mother, Catherine Willoughby, duchess of Suffolk, had been won over.
 The couple wed early in 1578, as evidenced by a letter written by the duchess in March.
+Theor children were a daughter who died young, Peregrine (d.
+November 13, 1639), Henry (d.
+November 21, 1655), Vere (1581-September 13, 1614), Robert (December 16, 1582-October 23, 1642), Roger (1584-1611), Ambrose, and Sophia (1586-February 15, 1610/11).
 There were some initial difficulties, but after Bertie succeeded his mother and became 11th baron Willoughby d’Eresby in 1580, they seem to have been worked out.
-They lived at first in the Barbican in London, but in 1582 Bertie went to Denmark as ambassador.
-Mary stayed behind in England.
-They had daughter who died young and sons Peregrine (d.
-November 13, 1639), Henry (d.
-November 21, 1655), Vere (1581-September 13, 1614), Robert (December 16, 1582-October 23, 1642), Roger (1584-1611), and Ambrose.
-Their second daughter (1586-February 15, 1610/11), was to be named Sophia after the queen of Denmark but there was some confusion over gaining permission for the name from Queen Elizabeth and the child ended up being given the name Sophia by one godmother and Katherine by the other.
+They lived in the Barbican in London.
+In 1582, when Bertie went to Denmark as ambassador, Mary stayed behind in England.
+In 1586, their second daughter was to be named Sophia after the queen of Denmark, but there was some confusion over gaining permission for the name from Queen Elizabeth and the child ended up being given the name Sophia by one godmother and Katherine by the other.
 A number of letters from and about Mary are extant and several are reprinted in Cecily Goff’s biography of Catherine Willoughby, A Woman of the Tudor Age.
 Mary had separated from her husband before his death and is not mentioned in the will he made in August 1599.
 Mary married Sir Eustace Hart of Highgate, London (d.
 September 18, 1634) in 1605.
 They separated in 1622.